Self-adjointness for the MIT bag model on an unbounded cone: Introduction

 Our analysis is inspired by the closely related considerations for the Laplace operator on planar domains with corners and three-dimensional domains with conical points and for the Dirac operator on planar domains with corners.
 Let us briefly review the existing literature on the subject.
 The two-dimensional Laplace operator with Dirichlet boundary conditions on a curvilinear polygon $\cP\subset\dR^2$ was first considered in~\cite{BS62} and then further analysed in~\cite[Chap.
 4]{G85}, \cite[Chap.
 2]{G92}, \cite{D88} and more recently in \cite{P13}.
 In particular, it is proved that the deficiency indices of such a Laplace operator with the domain $H^2(\cP) \cap H^1_0(\cP)$ are $(n,n)$, where $n$ is the number of non-convex corners of $\cP$; \ie corners with the opening angle larger than $\pi$.
-The three-dimensional Laplace operator with Dirichlet boundary conditions on a bounded domain $\Omega\subset\dR^3$ with a conical point is analysed first in~\cite{HS67,K67} see also \cite[\S 8.2.2]{G85} and \cite{BDY99,D88}.
+A similar effect occurs for the Robin Laplacian, where the coefficient in the boundary conditions having a specific singularity at a boundary point creates deficiency indices~\cite{ES88, MR09, NP18}.
+The three-dimensional Laplace operator with Dirichlet boundary conditions on a bounded domain $\Omega\subset\dR^3$ with a conical point is analysed first in~\cite{HS67,K67}, see also \cite[\S 8.2.2]{G85} and \cite{BDY99,D88}.
 The appearance of deficiency indices here is more subtle and we discuss it in detail in Remark~\ref{rem:Laplace_cone}.
 It should be emphasized that for the Dirichlet Laplacian on a domain that has a conical point and which is smooth outside it, the transition between self-adjointness and existence of non-trivial deficiency indices indeed occurs for some critical opening angle of the cone.
 In this perspective the phenomenon for the Dirac operator is substantially different.
 As for Dirac operators, analysis of deficiency indices for boundaries with singular points has only been carried out in two dimensions~\cite{FL21, LO18, PV19, CL20} so far.
 The deficiency indices on a curvilinear polygon here are characterised in the same way as for the Dirichlet Laplacian~\cite{LO18, PV19}.
 For the discontinuous infinite mass boundary conditions on a sector the deficiency indices can be unequal \cite{CL20} while for Lorentz-scalar $\delta$-shell interactions supported on star-graphs~\cite{FL21} various scenarios are possible and, in particular, the deficiency indices depend on the strength of the interaction.